TELE-TWIN/clamav-faq/faq/faq-cctts.md

 * How can I see statistics regarding the malware detected by my own ClamAV installation?

 >Get an HostID (see following FAQs) for each of your ClamAV installations and add the directive "DetectionStatsHostID XXXX" (where XXXX is your HostID) to your freshclam.conf.
-You will be able to view the data submitted by your ClamAV installation anytime by logging on <a href="http:	//www.stats.clamav.net">http://www.stats.clamav.net</a>.
+You will be able to view the data submitted by your ClamAV installation anytime by logging on [http://www.stats.clamav.net](http://www.stats.clamav.net).

 * What is an HostID?